4U6U57/cmps011-pt.s17-grading/pa1/RUBRIC.md

 ## Grade Breakdown

 ### Performance Tests
-> 15 points, 5 points for test
+> 15 points, 5 points per test

 For a single test (test inputs were the same used for the [pa1.sh script](../README.md)):